122 – Payments from a pension plan, an RRSP, a RRIF, a DPSP or a PRPP/VRSP, or annuities

 You must report income accrued under certain life insurance policies or annuity contracts.
 This income is shown in box J of your RL-3 slip.

-If you received a retirement income security benefit (RISB), contact us.
+If you received a retirement income security benefit (RISB) under the Veterans Well-being Act, contact us.

 Eligible retirement income includes: